inferno986return/ebookbuild/README.md

 # ebookbuild

-A very WIP cross-platform FOSS tool to create e-books properly.
-Currently makes both reflowable and fixed-layout ePub 2.0.1 e-books.
+A very WIP cross-platform FOSS tool to create e-books properly, built entirely with FOSS technologies (so no vendor lock-in).
+Currently ebookbuild makes both reflowable and fixed-layout ePub 2.0.1 e-books.

 Currently the code is found in individual repositories rather than centralised here in this repository.
 The latest e-book is *The Cathedral and the Bazaar*, the version of ebookbuild's main script `CreateE-book.py` is 0.8 (needs to support nested pages, compression and the ePub 3.0+ standard for 1.0).

 ebookbuild is programmed in Python 3, although there are considerations to possibly switch language for speed improvements.
 I may use tkinter to develop a GUI.

+## Features

+### Current features (v0.8)
+* Supports ePub 2.0.1.
+* Supports reflowable and fixed-layout e-books.
+* Supports anchor tags in toc.ncx.
+* Books generated convert nicely to .Mobi in Kindle Previewer.

+### Planned features
+* Support ePub 3.1 and any future ePub releases.
+* Support nested pages.
+* Support compression (particularly desirable for image-heavy e-books)
+* Support the ONiX 3 standard fully within the `metadata.json`.

 ## Examples
+ebookbuild has been used to make the following e-books.
+Projects can be commercial or freely available to download.

 ### Commercial